istio/tools/perf/security/sds-tests/ingress-sds/README.md

 # Test description

 This is a TLS ingress gateway SDS test.
-The test sets up a number of TLS ingress gateway for a group of httpbin services.
+The test sets up a number of TLS ingress gateways for a group of httpbin services.
 The test creates a group of sleep pods, where each sleep sends HTTPS requests to a httpbin service periodically.
 For example, sleep-1 sends HTTPS requests to httpbin-1.example.com, and sleep-2 sends HTTPS requests to httpbin-2.example.com.
 The sleep and httpbin are deployed